lovelindhoni/scarlet/README.md

 ## Architecture

-Scarlet is organized as a classic pipeline with a separate WebAssembly entry point.
+Scarlet is a classic pipeline with a separate WebAssembly entry point.

-Source text is fed into the **Scanner**, a lexer that produces a stream of tokens.
-Those tokens flow into the **Compiler**, a hand-crafted single-pass Pratt parser that consumes the token stream and directly emits bytecode, with no AST built.
-At runtime, the **Virtual Machine** executes that bytecode on a stack-based interpreter, handling function calls, closures, and triggering garbage collection.
-All heap-allocated objects (strings, functions, closures, class instances) live in the **Heap**, which also owns the string intern table and the globals table.
+Source text goes into the **Scanner**, a lexer producing a token stream.
+Tokens flow into the **Compiler**, a single-pass Pratt parser that emits bytecode directly with no AST.
+The **Virtual Machine** executes that bytecode on a stack-based interpreter, handling calls, closures, and GC.
+All heap objects live in the **Heap**, which owns the string intern table and globals.

-The garbage collector uses a mark-and-sweep strategy, tracing live objects from the VM stack, call frames, open upvalues, and globals, then sweeping anything unreachable.
+The GC uses mark-and-sweep, tracing live objects from the stack, call frames, open upvalues, and globals.

-The entire compiler and virtual machine weigh in at roughly **~500 KB** as a release binary.
+The AI primitives are implemented as native bytecode instructions.
+When the VM executes `generate`, `verify`, `classify`, or `extract`, it makes a synchronous HTTP call to the Cerebras inference API, blocks until the response arrives, and pushes the result onto the stack.

+Release binary size: **~500 KB**.

 ---